JKirchartz/jkirchartz.github.com/_posts/2021-07-02-in_defense_of_javascript.md

 I'm bored of the generic bashing on JavaScript.
 Everyone has done it, it's "Language of the Web" and we're online where the memes are.
 Memes die hard.
-Most critiques of JavaScript cover the same well-worn paths<!-- more -->
+Most critiques of JavaScript cover the same well-worn paths<!--more-->

 1. It was made in 10 days
 2. Dynamic typing